 In the tutorial above I am linking to version 17.1 of Magisk along with version 6.0 of the Magisk Manager.
 If you follow along in the video then you know exactly why I’m doing this.
 I usually always recommend that you install the latest version of a community developer’s work.

 Android mods from the developer community are usually done during people’s spare time and most don’t even make any money from the work they give the community.
-The best way to know if an updated version of something like Magisk is working on the Redmi Note 7 is to ask the community.
+The best way to know if an updated version of something like Magisk is working on the Redmi Note 7 and Note 7 Pro is to ask the community.

 Places like XDA-Developers and Xiaomi.eu are your best bet as they are more focused on the mod scene than others.
 The Xiaomi subreddit is another good place to look but you may get mixed answers as doesn’t have dedicated sections for the Redmi Note 7.